+[V] Yes [] No

 If so, describe the differences.

-Description of differences The Shareholders Agreement formalized on 03/11/2017, reported in Relevant Event notice no. 258222, establishes certain qualified majorities in order to pass certain resolutions by the Board.
+Description of differences

+The Shareholders Agreement formalized on 03/11/2017, reported in Relevant Event notice no. 258222, establishes certain qualified majorities in order to pass certain resolutions by the Board.
 These qualified majorities are also established in article 42 of the Articles of Association and article 16 of the Board Regulations.

-In this regard, in accordance with the provisions of article 16.4 of the Board Regulation, the majorities indicated below will be required in order to pass resolutions on the following matters ("Reserved Matters"): (i) The removal of the Secretary to the Board of Directors will require that at least seven (7) members of the Board vote in favour; (ii) The removal of any member of Senior Management will require that at least seven (7) members of the Board vote in favour provided that at least one of the proprietary and/or executive directors of each of the two groups of shareholders existing at the date of these Regulations votes in favour: (iii) The admission of the Company's shares for trading on the New York Stock Exchange or any comparable market that grants efficient access to capital markets will require that the resolution be passed (i) with the vote in favour of at least seven (7) members of the Board provided that at least one of the proprietary and/or executive directors of each of the two groups of shareholders existing at the date of these Regulations votes in favour or (ii) with the unanimous vote of all the members of the Board of Directors other than the proprietary and executive directors proposed by either of the two groups of majority shareholders in the Company existing on the date of these Regulations (i.e. eight (8) of the twelve (12) directors); (iv) The following reserved matters will require that at least nine (9) members of the Board vote in favour: a. the appointment and removal of the Chairman of the Board of Directors; b. the appointment and removal of the CEO: c. the delegation of faculties by the Board to the Executive Committee, and the appointment of any of its members; d. the appointment of the Secretary of the Board of Directors; e. the appointment of any member of Senior Management, f. any change in the list of positions that make up Senior Management; g. additional long-term borrowing by the Company or any group company to the extent that such long-term borrowing means that the ratio of long-term net debt to consolidated adjusted EBITDA is more than 3:1 and h. the modification of the number of members of Board committees.
-For the purposes of this section, "Senior Management" will be understood to refer to persons who hold the post of Financial General Manager, General Manager for Europe, Asia, Latam and the Southern Hemisphere, Operations General Manager or General Manager for the Americas.
-The Board of Directors may modify the definition of "Senior Management" at any time.
-C.1.21 Explain whether there are specific requirements, other than the requirements relating to directors, in order to be appointed chairman of the board of directors: [\] Yes [] No
+In this regard, in accordance with the provisions of article 16.4 of the Board Regulation, the majorities indicated below will be required in order to pass resolutions on the following matters ("Reserved Matters"): (i) The removal of the Secretary to the Board of Directors will require that at least seven (7) members of the Board vote in favour; (ii) The removal of any member of Senior Management will require that at least seven (7) members of the Board vote in favour provided that at least one of the proprietary and/or executive directors of each of the two groups of shareholders existing at the date of these Regulations votes in favour; (iii) The admission of the Company's shares for trading on the New York Stock Exchange or any comparable market that grants efficient access to capital markets will require that the resolution be passed (i) with the vote in favour of at least seven (7) members of the Board provided that at least one of the proprietary and/or executive directors of each of the two groups of shareholders existing at the date of these Regulations votes in favour or (ii) with the unanimous vote of all the members of the Board of Directors other than the proprietary and executive directors proposed by either of the two groups of majority shareholders in the Company existing on the date of these Regulations (i.e. eight (8) of the twelve (12) directors); (iv) The following reserved matters will require that at least nine (9) members of the Board vote in favour: a. the appointment and removal of the CEO; c. the delegation of faculties by the Board to the Executive Committee, and the appointment of any of its members; d. the appointment of the Secretary of the Board of Directors; b. the appointment of the Secretary of the Board of Directors; c. the appointment of the Secretary of the Board of Directors; c. the delegation of faculties by the Board to the Executive Committee, and the appointment of the proprietary of the Board of Directors; c. the appointment of the Secretary of the Board to t

+C.1.21 Explain whether there are specific requirements, other than the requirements relating to directors, in order to be appointed chairman of the board of directors:

+[V] Yes